Hacking into NASA - Reading sensitive files via Path Traversal

 Google dorking #

-While Google dorking, I was specifically looking for file parameters, I used the following dork where I searched for parameters in nasa.gov containing the word filename:
+While Google dorking, I was specifically looking for file parameters, so I used the following query to search for the filename parameter in NASA’s subdomains:

 site:nasa.gov inurl:filename -modis -wiki -visualization -construction

-I reduced the results until I found a result that looked interesting due to the filename parameter loading an html file:
+I reduced the results until I discovered a result that looked interesting due to the filename parameter loading an html file:

 https://spotthestation.nasa.gov/country_options_html.cfm?filename=country_options.html